0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

     const request : protocol.AuthorizationRequestMessage = auth.createAuthorizationRequestWithMessage(reason, messageToSign, audience, url)
     ```

-Same functioning to CreateAuthorizationRequest but including a *messageToSign*.
-This message will be shown to the user inside their wallet and signed as part of the response.
+The same functionality is applicable to CreateAuthorizationRequest but it also includes a *messageToSign*.
+This message will be shown to the users inside their wallets and will be signed as part of the response.

 ## Query-based Auth

-The Query-based Auth Request allows to interact with a wallet by setting up specific requirements for authentication.
-These requirements are condition that the user has to satisfy based on the claims held in his/her wallet.
+The Query-based Auth Request allows users to interact with a wallet by setting up specific requirements for authentication.
+These requirements are the conditions that the user has to satisfy based on the claims held in his/her wallet.

 > The Query has to be attached to the Basic Auth Request output of the previous API.